-The first time I made this my husband though I had become certifiably insane!
+The first time I made this my husband thought that I had become certifiably insane!
 My grocer even looked at me a little funny when I ordered up some chicken feet with my usual bone and liver order.
 Well, maybe I am a little crazy….crazy like a fox!

 But wait, why am I using chicken feet again?
-Because they are one of the best ways to make a rich broth, and they full of glucosamine, chondroitin, collagen and trace minerals!
+Because they are one of the best ways to make a rich broth, and they full of glucosamine, chondroitin, collagen, and trace minerals!
 Great for hair, nails, joints, and our digestive health!
 They are composed of connective tissue and joints after all.
 Chicken feet have even shown to help improve arthritis and have even been used to promote regeneration and healing in spinal cord injury (source).
 Read my post on the Health Benefits of Bone Broth for more information.

 If you get your feet straight off the farm you will need to blanch and peel them first.
 But, if you get them from the store, they are typically prepared for you already.

-- 1 crock pot
+- 1 crockpot

 - 1 package chicken feet (about 10)